m-s-abeer/vjudge-to-oj/README.md

 4. The program will automatically submit accepted solutions from vjudge one by one and store the accepted solutions to another folder(modules>Submitted>) while testing if it's already accepted in UVa or not.
 5. Show you the status report.(Not completely done yet)

+* Remember to test before using your main vjudge and uva accounts.
+I'll update this note if enough of you give positive feedbacks.
 * default parameters of submitAll() function is -> uvaUser.submitAll(submitSolvedOnes = False, limitSubmissionCount = 10).
 Change as you need.
 * No checker added for UVa login status.
 Make sure you're using correct username and password.